Skip to main content

 • On-Time In-Full (OTIF) is a crucial supply chain management KPI that measures the accuracy and efficiency of order fulfillment by assessing both on-time deliveries and in-full deliveries.

-• The OTIF rate is calculated by multiplying the proportion of on-time deliveries by the proportion of in-full deliveries.
+• The metric is calculated by dividing the number of orders delivered on time in full by the number of total deliveries.

 • A good OTIF score typically ranges from 95% to 99%, reflecting high supply chain efficiency and customer satisfaction.
 Conversely, a score below 85% is considered poor, indicating significant supply chain issues such as supplier unreliability or logistical inefficiencies.